DiffusionMRITool/dmritool/Documentation/Sphinx/citation.rst

 .. _cite:

-Citations will help us support the continued development of DMRITOOL_.
+Citations will help us support the continued development of DMRITool_.

-If you use the methods and codes released in DMRITOOL_, please cite the related references.
+If you use the methods and codes released in DMRITool_, please cite the related references.